assimp/assimp-docs/source/usage/use_the_lib.rst

 #AI_CONFIG_IMPORT_FBX_EMBEDDED_TEXTURES_LEGACY_NAMING to force the old behavior.

 There are two cases:
  * The texture is NOT compressed.
-Its color data is directly stored in the aiTexture structure as an array of aiTexture::mWidth * aiTexture::mHeight aiTexel structures.
-Each aiTexel represents a pixel (or "texel") of the texture image.
+Its color data is directly stored in the **aiTexture** structure as an array of aiTexture::mWidth * aiTexture::mHeight
+   **aiTexel** structures.
+Each **aiTexel** represents a pixel (or "texel") of the texture image.
 The color data is stored in an unsigned RGBA8888 format, which can be easily used for both Direct3D and OpenGL (swizzling the order of the color components might be necessary).
-RGBA8888 has been chosen because it is well-known, easy to use and natively supported by nearly all graphics APIs.
+RGBA8888 has been chosen because it is well-known, easy to use , and natively supported by nearly all graphics APIs.
  * This applies if aiTexture::mHeight == 0 is fulfilled.
-Then, texture is stored in a compressed format such as DDS or PNG.
-The term "compressed" does not mean that the texture data must actually be compressed, however the texture was found in the model file as if it was stored in a separate file on the harddisk.
-Appropriate decoders (such as libjpeg, libpng, D3DX, DevIL) are required to load theses textures.  aiTexture::mWidth specifies the size of the texture data in bytes, aiTexture::pcData is a pointer to the raw image data and aiTexture::achFormatHint is either zeroed or contains the most common file extension of the embedded texture's format.
-This value is only set if assimp is able to determine the file format.
+Then, the texture is stored in a compressed format such as DDS or PNG.
+The term "compressed" does not mean that the texture data must actually be compressed, however, the texture was found in the model file as if it was stored in a separate file on the hard disk.
+Appropriate decoders (such as libjpeg, libpng, D3DX, DevIL) are required to load these textures.  aiTexture::mWidth specifies the size of the texture data in bytes, aiTexture::pcData is a pointer to the raw image data and aiTexture::achFormatHint is either zeroed or contains the most common file extension of the embedded texture's format.
+This value is only set if Assimp is able to determine the file format.

 .. _ai_materials: